Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Adaptive .

-An immediate implication of Assumptions~\ref{assum:SmallSupport} and~\ref{assum:ConstDepth} is that the number of nodes in the decision tree $\calT^*$ is a function of only $\eps$.
-Thus, at the expense of increasing the number of nodes by an $\eps$-dependent factor, we can assume without loss of generality that each internal node in $\calT^*$ has an out-degree of exactly $|{\cal V}|$, meaning that it always branches for different maximum block values.
+An immediate implication of Assumptions~\ref{assum:SmallSupport} and~\ref{assum:ConstDepth} is that the number of nodes in the decision tree $\calT^*$ is only a function of $\eps$.
+Thus, at the expense of increasing the number of nodes by an $\eps$-dependent factor, we assume without loss of generality that each internal node in $\calT^*$ has an out-degree of exactly $|{\cal V}|$, meaning that it always branches for different maximum block values.

-\textbf{Notation.} We denote by $V(\calT)$ the expected value of a feasible block-adaptive policy $\calT$.
-For any block $B$, we further make use of $I_B$ to denote the unique maximal value observed across all probed random variables leading to block $B$, taking a zero value for the root block.
-Finally, $\calM_B(\calT)$ will stand for the (random) maximum value observed immediately after probing block $B$, namely, $\calM_B(\calT) := \max \{ I_B , \calM(\calT_B)\}$.
+\paragraph{Notation.} Moving forward, we denote by $V(\calT)$ the expected value of a feasible block-adaptive policy $\calT$.
+For any block $B$, we use $I_B$ to denote the maximal value observed across all probed random variables leading to block $B$, with the convention that $I_B = 0$ for the root block.
+Finally, $\calM_B(\calT)$ stands for the (random) maximum value observed immediately after probing block $B$, i.e., $\calM_B(\calT) = \max \{ I_B , \calM(\calT_B)\}$.

-\subsection{Step 1: Guessing the graph structure and block-configuration CDFs}
+\subsection{Step 1: Guessing the graph structure and block-configuration CDFs.}

+We initially guess the graph structure (i.e., nodes and arcs) of the decision tree $\calT^*$ as well as the $I_B^*$-value of each block $B$.
+Following the discussion in Section~\ref{subsec:nonadapt_prelim}, since $\calT^*$ has $O(1/\eps^3)$ blocks on any root-leaf path, and since each internal node has an out-degree of $|{\cal V}|$, the number of required guesses for how $\calT^*$ is graphically structured depends only on $\eps$.
+The same goes for the $I_B^*$-value of each block.
+That said, unlike the non-adaptive setting, we now run into two complicating features: (a)~While each variable may appear within multiple blocks, it is restricted to at most one appearance on any root-leaf path; and (b)~The number of probed variables on every root-leaf path is upper-bounded by $k$.